denshoproject/ddr-manual/source/admins/workstations/create-workstation-vm.rst

 Log in and confirm that you have IP addresses for both network interfaces (`eth0` and `eth1`)
 ::
-    # on Debian 8 / jessie
+    # on Debian 8/jessie
     $ sudo ifconfig
-    # on Debian 9 / stretch
+    # on Debian 9/stretch or Debian 10/buster
     $ sudo ip address

 Either of these commands should return something like the following